syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 #### Vertical StackLayout

-When the data form is placed inside a vertical stack layout, users must define the required `MinimumHeightRequest` value.
+When the data form is placed inside a vertical stack layout, you must define the required `MinimumHeightRequest` value.
 By default, this `MinimumHeightRequest` is set to 300.

 {% tabs %}
 {% highlight XAML %}